redhat-cop/cloud.aws_ops/README.md

 ## Included content

-Click on the name of a role to view that content's documentation:
+Click on the name of a role, playbook, or rulebook to view that content's documentation:

 <!--start collection content-->
 ### Roles